3XAY/3xay.github.io/siteMdFiles/docs/blog/index.md

 # Blog

-I'll take about tech and other stuff here!
+##### I'll talk about tech and other stuff here!
 It's for everything I want to talk about, but don't feel like putting front and center.